Conor Daly: Split schedule with Carpenter and Carlin (2020–2021)

 Daly finished sixth at the 2020 season opener at Texas Motor Speedway.
 He claimed his first IndyCar Series pole position at the first race of a doubleheader at Iowa Speedway, which was the first pole for Carlin as an IndyCar team.

 Daly and teammate Rinus VeeKay dominated the first half of the 2021 Indianapolis 500, leading 72 of the first 102 laps.
 However, damage to Daly's nose cone from an accident involving Graham Rahal on lap 119 prevented him from seriously challenging for the lead again, and he finished thirteenth.
 Daly led the most laps of any driver during the race, with forty.

 Full-time with Carpenter (2022–2023)

 In 2022, Daly would run full-time in the No. 20 for Ed Carpenter Racing.
 His best result that year was a fifth place at the IMS Grand Prix on May 14.
-He would go on to finish seventeenth in points.
+He would go on to finish 17th in points.

-In June 2023, following a fifteenth-place finish at the Detroit round, Ed Carpenter Racing parted ways with Daly, with Ryan Hunter-Reay announced as his replacement a day later.
+In June 2023, following a 15th-place finish at the Detroit round, Ed Carpenter Racing parted ways with Daly, with Ryan Hunter-Reay announced as his replacement a day later.